 We’ve always “known”, but now we know.
-Eating your fruits and vegetables makes you live longer.
+In lieu of the “Standard American Diet”, eating your fruits and vegetables makes you live longer.

-Or, to put it in a way that will hit closer to home, not eating vegetables makes you die sooner.
+Or, to put it in a way that will hit closer to home, not eating vegetables in this food environment generally makes one die sooner.

-Nearly every health enthusiast, doctor, and loving grandmother has always recommended eating plenty of fruits and veggies, but have never really had the slam-dunk data showing that they provide serious, life-altering effects.
+Nearly every health enthusiast, doctor, and loving grandmother has always recommended eating plenty of fruits and veggies, but didn’t have much slam-dunk data showing that they provide serious, life-altering effects compared to the standard Western diet.

 That is no longer the case.